Lowering the Risk of Recurrence Using Quality Hernia Meshes

 Q: Can you feel the mesh/can it cause pain?

-A: We don’t expect the mesh itself to be felt, but you can feel the new scar tissue and inflammation around the mesh from your repair.
-This can persist for just over 12 months.
 Some people notice the inflammation initially as a ridge under the scar.
-This then flattens over 2 – 3 months, but can feel stiffer than the other side for up to 1 year.
-You can perhaps feel an uneven edge if it catches on tissue, but this is rare.
+This then flattens over 2–3 months but can feel stiffer than the other side for up to 1 year.

 Q: Do you have to do anything to maintain the mesh?

-Other mesh used by Hernia Clinic Hampshire
+Other hernia meshes used by Hernia Clinic Hampshire

 Parietex™ Composite Ventral Patch, used in umbilical/epigastric hernia repairs.